octue/octue-sdk-python/docs/source/inter_service_compatibility.rst

 ===========================

 Octue services acting as parents and children communicate with each other according to the `services communication schema <https://strands.octue.com/octue/service-communication>`_.
-Up until version ``0.51.0``, services running nearly all versions of ``octue`` could communicate with each other compatibly.
-To allow a significant infrastructure upgrade, version ``0.51.0`` introduced a number of breaking changes to the standard meaning services running versions ``0.51.0`` to ``0.52.1`` are only able to communicate with other services running versions in the same range.
-The same applies to services running versions ``>=0.53.0``.

 The table below shows which ``octue`` versions parents can run (rows) to send questions compatible with versions children are running (columns).
 Note that this table does not display whether children's responses are compatible with the parent, just that a child is able to accept a question.

 **Key**